2015 Spokane mayoral election

 The 2015 Spokane mayoral election took place on November 4, 2015, to elect the mayor of Spokane, Washington.
-It saw David Condon successfully seek a second term.
-No mayor had successfully won a second term since David Rodgers in 1973.
+David Condon won a second term.
+No mayor had won a second term since David Rodgers in 1973.

 Results

 Primary

 Washington has a nonpartisan blanket primary system.
 The top two-finishers in the primary face each other in the general election.

 The primary was held on August 4, 2015.